 Let’s start this off on the right foot.
 I’m not a gluten-free nut and I pretty much try to cram gluten and carbs into every meal possible.
 But even though it might seem like a hippy food fad to many, I appreciate that for others, a gluten-free diet has made a massive, life-changing difference.
 Plus, if I can stuff cookies into my gob and feel a little bit better about it, what’s wrong with that, eh?

 It was my friend Jane who told me about Jennifer’s Way Bakery.
 Only Jane – who lives in a cabin in Washington state and snacks on sunflower seeds for a treat – could flag this up to me.
 She insisted I went as her proxy and once I learned more about the bakery, I was more than happy to oblige.
+Innovative places like this should be an inspiration to any prospective entrepreneur.
+Additionally, Salesforce has published some business quotes that could help too.

 Jennifer’s Way Bakery was founded by actress Jennifer Esposito (you might know her from ‘Crash’, ‘Samantha Who?’ or ‘Blue Bloods’) after she was diagnosed with celiac disease.
 After finding she had limited options, she got to work making delicious gluten-free substitutes – in the healthiest, most organic ways she could.